 Join The New York State Neurological Society (NYSNS) and be a part of our strong community of local neurologists.
 Help us represent you in our advocacy efforts, be a part of education focused on your specialty, and be informed.
-If you want a membership application or to be more involved, email us See the right side margin bottom to go to Pay Pal to pay dues. $50.00 for Physicians; $25.00 for Residents/Fellows.
+If you want a membership application or to be more involved, email us See the right side margin bottom to go to Pay Pal to pay dues. $100.00 for Physicians; $25.00 for Residents/Fellows.
 No charge for medical students.
 You can also send a check with your dues made out to the New York State Neurological Society to 261 West 35 Street, Ste.
 504, New York, NY 10001.

 Why join the New York State Neurological Society?

 This question goes to the heart of an earlier question that you had to answer in your life, “Why did you become a neurologist?”
 Every practicing neurologist had to answer that question when they decided to pursue a neurology residency.

 No matter how different our reasons for becoming neurologists are, we have a common bond based on our decision to practice the stimulating science, and sometimes art, of neurology.
 However, sometimes the practice of neurology is different than we thought it would be.
 The business of neurology is not the same as the study of neurology.
 The business of neurology is malleable and molded by the economic environment in which we work.
 Our practices are being influenced by each and every one of the following (and more):